nDriaDev/react-tools/apps/react-tools-demo/src/markdown/useAudio.md

 # useAudio
 Hook to use an HTML audio element.
+[See demo](https://nDriaDev.io/react-tools/#/hooks/api-dom/useAudio)

 ## Usage